cs96and/FoundryVTT-damage-log/README.md

 * Story Shaper (`shaper`)
 * Toolkit13 (13th Age Compatible) (`archmage`)
 * Tormenta 20 (`tormenta20`)

+## Module Incompatibilities
+* Damage Log used to be compatible with the [Tabbed Chatlog](https://github.com/cswendrowski/FoundryVTT-Tabbed-Chatlog) and [Customizable Chat Tabs](https://foundryvtt.com/packages/chat-tabs) modules.
+As these modules are no longer compatible with the latest version of Foundry, compatibility with them has been removed.
+* Damage Log is not compatible with [Simple Chat Tabs](https://github.com/mclemente/fvtt-simple-chat-tabs)

 ## Installation
 Damage Log can be installed using the Foundry module installer.
 Alternatively, you can install it using the following manifest URL...<br>